Optimal Source Codes for Timely Updates: Extensions

 \subsection{Source Coding for Minimum Queuing Delay}

-Next, we point out a use-case for Theorem~\ref{t:variational_formula} in a minimum queuing delay problem introduced in~\cite{Humblet78thesis}.
+Next, we \newer{point out} a use case for Corollary~\ref{c:2variational_formula} in a minimum queuing delay problem introduced in~\cite{Humblet78thesis}.
 The setting is closely related to our minimum average age update formulation with two differences: First, the arrival process of source symbols is a Poisson process of rate $\lambda$; and second, the encoder is not allowed to skip source symbols.
 Instead, each symbol is encoded and scheduled for transmission in a first-come-first-serve (FCFS) queue.
 Our goal is to design a source code that minimizes the average queuing delay encountered by the source sequence.
 Formally, the symbols $\{X_n\}_{n=1}^\infty$ are generated iid from a finite alphabet $\X$, using a common pmf $P$.
-Every incoming symbol $x$ is encoded as $e(x)$ using a prefix-free source code specified by the encoder mapping $e:\X \to \{0,1\}^*$, and the bit string $e(x)$ is placed in a queue.
+Every incoming symbol $x$ is encoded as $e(x)$ using a prefix-free code specified by the encoder mapping $e:\X \to \{0,1\}^*$, and the bit string $e(x)$ is placed in a queue.
 The queue schedules bits for transmission using a FCFS policy.
 Each bit in the queue is transmitted over a noiseless communication channel.
-Denote by $D_n$ the time instant of successful reception of the $n$th symbol $X_n$. {That is, }$D_n$ is the instant at which the last bit of $e(X_n)$ is received.
+Denote by $A_n$ the time of successful arrival of the $n$th symbol.
+Also, denote by $D_n$ the time instant of successful reception of the $n$th symbol $X_n$. {That is, }$D_n$ is the instant at which the last bit of $e(X_n)$ is received\footnote{\newer{Note both $A_n$ and $D_n$ may not be integer valued, unlike the age setup.}}.
 The delay for the $n$th symbol is given by $D_n - A_n$; see Figure~\ref{f:min_avg_age} for an illustration.

 Thus, if $\ell(x)$ is the length of the encoded symbol $e(x)$ in bits, then the number of channel uses to transmit this symbol is $\ell(x)$, whereby the service time of the $n^{th}$ arriving symbol is given by $S_n = \ell(X_n)$.
 Since $\{X_n\}_{n=1}^\infty$ is iid and the encoder mapping $e$ is fixed, the sequence $(S_n)_{n \in \N}$, too, is iid with common mean $\E{L}$.
 Therefore, the resulting queue is an M/G/1 queuing system with Poisson arrivals of rate $\lambda$ and iid service times $(S_n)_{n \in \N}$.
 Note that this queue will be stable only if $\lambda\E{S_n} = \lambda\E{L}< 1$.